 Washington, DC RN to BSN Programs

-Career opportunities for nurses in the Washington, DC. area are plentiful with expert health systems such as Johns Hopkins serving the community.
+Career opportunities for nurses in Washington, DC. the area is plentiful with expert health systems such as Johns Hopkins serving the community.
 From academics to community hospitals to physician offices and home health practices, nurses have a myriad of choices for professional settings.
 That said, nurses should always ensure maximum opportunities are available by pursuing, at minimum, a Bachelor of Science in Nursing (BSN) degree through one of many RN to BSN programs.

 Another advantage to nurses working in the DC area is the availability of the DC Health Professional Loan Repayment Program (HPLRP).
-Eligible health professionals practicing in HPLRP sites and medically under-served areas in DC can apply for tuition loan repayment up to $83,500 over four years.
+Eligible health professionals practicing in HPLRP sites and medically under-served areas in DC can apply for tuition loan repayment of up to $83,500 over four years.
 Considering that nurses with a BSN earn close to 22% more than nurses with a diploma or associate degree in nursing (ADN), continuing one's education in nursing appears to be a wise and lucrative choice.

 Washington, DC might be small in stature, but its educational opportunities are big.
 With more hospitals requiring BSN-educated nurses, many RNs are considering RN to BSN bridge program pathways.
 DC area nurses who enroll in a bridge program won't just get the benefit of increased employment opportunities upon graduating with a BSN, they will also see higher salaries.
 Check out the RN to BSN program listings for Washington, DC below, and find the perfect program today.